h5bp/server-configs-test/README.md

 $ k6 run lib/index.js
 ```

-You may want to run only specific test.
-Add a environment variable `TESTS` with all wanted test names separated by `:`.
+To run only specific tests, use the environment variable `TESTS` with all wanted test names separated by `:` as value.

 The environment variable can be passed as an argument:

 ```sh